Rohan Bopanna: 2024-25: Doubles; oldest major champion and world No. 1, retirement

+The following week, Bopanna played at the 2024 Miami Open, where he became just the second Indian player to reach the final of all ATP Masters events.
+The pair went on to lift the trophy by defeating Ivan Dodig and Austin Krajicek in the final.
+At the age of 44, Bopanna overtook his own record to become the oldest ATP Masters 1000 finalist and champion.
+It was their second Masters 1000 as a pair, Bopanna's sixth and Ebden's second overall.
+His semifinal victory over the 4th seeded pair of Marcel Granollers and Horacio Zeballos also meant that he would once again regain the No.1 doubles ranking.

+In April, at the 2024 Monte-Carlo Masters, Bopanna lost in the second round to Marcelo Arévalo and Mate Pavić after receiving a bye in the first round.
+As a result, he also lost his doubles top rank to his partner Ebden.
+At his next tournament, 2024 Madrid Open, Bopanna lost his opening round match against the eventual champions, Sebastian Korda and Jordan Thompson in the straight sets.
+The following week at the 2024 Italian Open, the Indo-Aussie pair won their first round match against the wildcard Italian pair of Matteo Arnaldi and Francesco Passaro.
+In the second round, they lost in the straight sets to the Italian pair of Simone Bolelli and Andrea Vavassori.

 Awards

 For his efforts in bridging political barriers through sports, Rohan Bopanna was nominated in 2010 as a Champion for Peace by Monaco-based organization, Peace and Sport.

 Recognized globally for their campaign "Stop War Start Tennis", Bopanna was awarded the renowned Arthur Ashe Humanitarian of the Year award in 2010, along with Qureshi.
 The duo were also voted winners of the Peace and Sport's Image of the Year award by their fans.
 He was also awarded the Ekalavya Award by the Government of Karnataka in 2005 for his achievements on court.

+He was a recipient of the Arjuna Award, the second highest sporting honour of India in 2019.
+His name was announced among the awardees of the Padma Shri, the fourth highest civilian award of India, for the year 2024.

 Charity

 Rohan Bopanna donates part of the profits generated by sales of 'Stop War Start Tennis' merchandise to the not-for-profit organisation 'GoSports Foundation'.
 In his hometown Coorg, he works towards generating funds for an Opportunity School that caters to the educational needs of physically handicapped children.
 Rohan also supports the Coorg Institute of Dental Sciences, which endeavours to provide low cost dental treatment and holds several free health and awareness camps.

-He is a member of the 'Champions for Peace' club, a Monaco-based international organization placed under the High Patronage of Prince Albert II.
+He is now a member of the 'Champions for Peace' club, a Monaco-based international organization placed under the High Patronage of Prince Albert II.

 Personal life

-Rohan, who is married to Supriya Annaiah, resides in Bengaluru, where he is also the part owner of a very popular restaurant.
+Rohan, who is married to Supriya Annaiah, resides in Bangalore, where he is also the part owner of a very popular restaurant.
 A grass-court enthusiast, his favourite tournament is Wimbledon, and his favourite player is Stefan Edberg.